Holly's 2017 Winter Newsletter

 PESTS AND DISEASES

-Robyn Mayo's exhibition, VAST, of her exquisite watercolours of our indigenous species and landscapes opens at The Queen Victoria Museum and Art Gallery, Launceston, 9 April – 28 May.
+There is still a chance to visit VAST, Robyn Mayo's exhibition of her exquisite watercolours of our indigenous species and landscapes.
 It will travel to the Ballarat Art Gallery, Victoria, 16 June – 13 August and the Goulburn Regional Art Gallery, NSW, 8 September - 7 October 2017.

 Now living in Tasmania's beautiful Meander Valley, Robyn spent her childhood on the NSW Southern Tablelands, where her love of landscape, combined with a sharp eye for botanical detail, set the scene for her unique Australian paintings.
 They include the Fink River Mallee (Eucalyptus sessilis) and the Desert Oak (Allocasurina decaisneana), pictured below.